Rules for ALL Studies Involving Vertebrate Animals

 10) Students are prohibited from designing or participating in an experiment associated with the following types of studies on vertebrate animals:

-- a.
-Induced toxicity studies with known toxic substances that could impair health or end life, including, but not limited to, alcohol, acid rain, pesticides, or heavy metals.
+a.
+Induced toxicity studies with known toxic substances that could cause pain, distress, or death, including but not limited to, alcohol, acid rain, pesticides, or heavy metals.

 12) Animals may not be captured from or released into the wild without approval of authorized wildlife or other regulatory officials.
+All appropriate methods and precauthions must be used to decrease stress.
 Fish may be obtained from the wild only if the researcher releases the fish unharmed, has the proper license, and adheres to state, local and national fishing laws and regulations.
-Students are prohibited from performing electrofishing.
+The use of electrofishing is permissible only if conducted by a trained supervisor; students are prohibited from performing electrofishing.

 13) A Qualified Scientist or Designated Supervisor must directly supervise all research involving vertebrate animals, except for observational studies.